Rapptz/Shinobi/reference.md

     VARIABLE_NAME operator VALUE

 If a given variable is missing, a specified sensible default value is provided instead.
+Variable assignment must be put on a single line, so the following won't work:

+    DEFINES += -DNDEBUG \
+               -DNOMINMAX \
+               -DSTUFF

+instead use the following:

+    DEFINES += -DNDEBUG -DNOMINMAX -DSTUFF

 ### Platform Dependent Assignment